 Oldham College has been awarded the Matrix Standard which is a National Government approved Quality Standard for Information Advice and Guidance.
 This is a unique quality standard covering the advice and support services which help individuals in their choice of career, learning, work and life goals.

-The team organise and arrange events in college to help students decide on their next steps, such as progression, apprenticeships and Higher Education events.
-We invite guest speakers/ past students to speak to students about their careers and obtain advice on finances, personal statements and employability.
+The team organise and arrange events in college all designed to help students decide on their next steps.
+There are progression events to help students and parents decide on what the next steps will for i.e progression to the next level of course, applying for apprenticeships/jobs or Higher Education.
+We invite guest speakers/ past students to speak to students about their careers and hold specialist sessions on student finances, personal statements and employability.

-Oldham College has a dedicated Schools Transition Team that works closely with schools, sixth forms, academies and training providers around Greater Manchester.
+Oldham College has a dedicated Schools Transition Team that works closely with schools, sixth forms, academies and training providers around Oldham and Greater Manchester.
 The team works in partnership with schools to support pupils (from year 7 to year 11) make a smooth transition to college.
-We offer school presentations, classroom workshops and drop in sessions.
+We offer a package of school presentations, classroom workshops, employability tutorials and drop in sessions.
+The team will tailor make sessions to suit.

 The Student Services team is Matrix accredited for Careers Education, Information, Advice and Guidance services and can help with: